Blog

 • Coworking hot desk (monthly): MAD 800–1,800 / €75–170 · Day passes typically MAD 80–150

-• Groceries (for one): MAD 1,200–2,000/month · Marché (market) shopping is significantly cheaper than supermarkets
+• Groceries (for one): MAD 1,200–2,000/month · Local market shopping significantly cheaper than supermarkets

-• Eating out (mid-range restaurant): MAD 80–180 per meal · Excellent local tagine lunch can cost MAD 35–50
+• Eating out (mid-range): MAD 80–180 per meal · Excellent tagine lunch can cost MAD 35–50

-• Monthly transport (apps + occasional taxi): MAD 400–900
+• Monthly transport (apps + taxis): MAD 400–900

-• International health insurance: approx. €50–120/month · Strongly recommended; Morocco has excellent private clinics
+• International health insurance: approx. €50–120/month · Strongly recommended

 • SIM + data (inwi or IAM): MAD 100–200/month for ample 4G data

-Setting Up a Comfortable Mobile Workspace
+Setting Up Your Mobile Workspace

 🪑